 As for applied social epistemology, I’ve

-done experimental work on self-resolving information markets in collaboration with Dysrupt Labs, to explore if such markets can be made to match traditional markets in accuracy, without relying on external events in settling pay-offs.
+done experimental work on self-resolving information markets showing that such markets can be made to match traditional markets in accuracy, without relying on external events in settling pay-offs;

-For more on my reserach projects, past and present, see my research projects page.
+For more on my research projects, past and present, see my research projects page.